nihalpasham/rustdhipv2/README.md

 I've been evaluating `TLS replacements` for constrained/embedded systems for a while now.
 Embedded systems have fewer (yet precise) security requirements, owing to available resources and TLS is not exactly a good fit for a couple of reasons.

 ### Why not TLS:
-- Bloated with a plethora of extensions
+- Bloated with a plethora of extensions, ciphersuites and options.
 - Mutual TLS authentication is NOT the default and a serious pain to get right. (especially in a constrained environment)
 - Its not exactly lightweight (even with TLS 1.3) when you begin to account for extensions.
 Ex: client-auth extension.
 - Certificate sizes.

-What's needed is a simpler, easy-to-use, lightweight secure channel.
-A secure channel with 2 pre-requisites.
-It must allow any 2 communicating parties the ability `to mutually authenticate each other coupled with end-end data encryption.`
+**What's needed:** - a simpler, easy-to-use, lightweight secure channel.
+A secure channel with just 2 pre-requisites.
+It must allow any 2 communicating parties the ability `to mutually authenticate each other and end-end data encryption.`

 More importantly, both pre-requisites must be the default and not tacked-on.

-### HIPv2 is an IETF standard [[RFC7401](https://tools.ietf.org/html/rfc7401)] that offers
+### HIPv2 is an IETF standard *[[rfc7401](https://tools.ietf.org/html/rfc7401)]* that offers

 - Mutual authentication by default
 	- HIPv2's central idea is - the creation and usage of unique, permanent, and cryptographically verifiable host/machine identities.